Siman73000/Calculus_II_Computer_Labs/README.md

 - Area Between Curves
 - Volumes

-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site][df1]
+Within each given directory is a Jupyter notebook (.ipynb) which has HTML5 code to render the assignment answers in a legible concise manner.

 > The overriding design goal for Markdown's
 > formatting syntax is to make it as readable